nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 task scf energy
 ```
 Alternatively, instead of listing COSMO radii parameters in the input,
-the former can be loaded using an external file through the "parameters"
+the former can be loaded using an external file through the `parameters`
 directive
 ```
 start